Skip to the content.

 # Installation

-make install # Install all stacks
+make install # Install all stacks (uses STACK setting)

 make install-detection # Install Falco + Falcosidekick

-make install-storage # Install Loki + Prometheus
+make install-storage-grafana # Install Loki + Prometheus (alternative)

 make install-grafana # Install unified Grafana